PwLDev/PwLDev/README.md

 ### 🌱 What I’m currently learning

-I'm currently learning Chinese language and world history.
+I'm currently learning Japanese language and culture, and also how to draw lol.

 ### ⚡ Fun facts

 - I'm not very good at math.
-- The first time I learned some concepts of coding was when I copied a Discord bot code from a Youtube tutorial.
+- The first time I learned some concepts of coding was when I copied a Discord bot code from a YouTube tutorial.
 - "Purriau" is my favorite word, a Spanish word that I invented mixing "purr" and "miau".

 ### 💭 Reach me